ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 When this feature is {@link module:list/listconfig~ListPropertiesConfig#startIndex enabled}, an additional dropdown option is available in the ordered list toolbar button.
 Thanks to it, the user may set or change the starting marker.

- Add a second ordered list in the demo above to test this feature.
+Add a second ordered list in the demo below to test this feature.
 Then use the ordered list {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} dropdown input field to set the start index.

+{@snippet features/lists-index}

 #### Reversed list